BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/04_4_Sending_Coins_with_a_Raw_Transaction.md

 ```
 $ rawtxhex2=$(bitcoin-cli -named createrawtransaction inputs='''[ { "txid": "'$utxo_txid_1'", "vout": '$utxo_vout_1' }, { "txid": "'$utxo_txid_2'", "vout": '$utxo_vout_2' } ]''' outputs='''{ "'$recipient'": 4.0, "'$changeaddress'": 1.8495 }''')
 ```
 We were _very_ careful figuring out our money math.
 These two UTXOs contain 5.85 BTC.
 After sending 4.0 BTC, we'll have 1.85 BTC left.
 We again chose .0005 BTC for the transaction fee.
-To accomodate that fee, we set our change to 1.8495 BTC.
+To accommodate that fee, we set our change to 1.8495 BTC.
 If we'd messed up our math and instead set our change to 1.7495 BTC, that additional .1 BTC would be lost.
 That's $100 gone to the miners!
 If we'd forgot to make change at all, then the whole 1.85 BTC ($2000!) would have disappeared.
 So, again, _be careful_.

 Fortunately, we can triple-check with the `btctxfee` alias from the JQ Interlude:
 ```